 Challenge #1: Keep broadening definitions of nexus from catching you unaware

-Survival Tactic: Track rate and rule changes by state with Avalara’s free online tool
+Survival Tactic: Track rate and rule changes by state.
+Learn more: Sales Tax Nexus

 Whether a company has a sales tax obligation is the crux of the sales tax challenge.
-There are approximately 11,000 jurisdictions within the U.S. and 100,000+ rules changes annually; that’s a daunting set of variables few manual systems can handle.
-The connection between a company and a state, in which the company acts as an agent of the tax authority and collects and remits accordingly, is called “nexus.”
+There are approximately 12,000 jurisdictions within the U.S. and 100,000+ rules changes annually; that’s a daunting set of variables few manual systems can handle.
+Nexus is a connection between a company and any given state that creates the obligation to collect and remit tax on behalf of the state.
 In addition to a significant physical presence such as a warehouse or headquarters, nexus can also mean a virtual connection.
-Large online retailers such as Amazon and Overstock now collect sales tax in states in which they have neither distribution centers nor warehouses.
-Many online retailers and other remote sellers are not currently required to collect sales tax in states where they have no physical presence.
-But states struggling to recover from economic recession see this uncollected tax as a major source of potential revenue.
+Large online retailers such as Amazon and Overstock are starting to collect sales tax, in some cases voluntarily, in states in which they haven’t before.
+Many online retailers and other remote sellers are not currently required to collect sales tax in states where they have no physical presence; but states struggling to recover from economic recession see this uncollected tax as a major source of potential revenue.

 Challenge #2: Understanding and following changes in product taxability

-Survival Tactic: Track your product offerings against the unique requirements of each state into which you sell
+Survival Tactic: Track your product offerings against the unique requirements of each state into which you sell.
+Learn more: The SKU’d World of Retail Product Taxability.

-Many states are addressing budget gaps by increasing product taxability.
+Many states are addressing budget gaps by increasing the number of taxable products.
 Your business must determine which items are taxable, and whether taxability varies from state to state.
 For example, many states don’t collect sales tax on grocery items but do tax processed foods that contain certain ingredients.
 Historically, most sales of Tangible Personal Property (TPP) have been subject to sales tax.
 This has begun to shift to include intangibles such as professional services and installation services.
 Many states now routinely apply sales taxes to services directly associated with goods (think computer tech support or TV/media installation).

 Challenge #3: Know which services are taxable

-Survival Tactic: Use the True Object Test to determine taxability
+Survival Tactic: Use the True Object Test to determine taxability.
+Review the Tax Matrices published by Streamlined Sales Tax Governing Board.

-In many states, services can be provided tax-free for a number of reasons, including:
+In many states, services can be provided tax-free for a number of reasons, including the status of the purchaser and the intended use of the good or service.

 Challenge #4: Finding the right sales tax rate to charge customers